rawilk/laravel-modules/_docs/advanced_usage/registering-module-events.md

 title: Registering Module Events
 permalink: /docs/advanced-usage/registering-module-events/
 doc_section_id: advanced-usage
+excerpt: Learn how to register Laravel events and listeners from each of your modules.
 ---

 A module may contain events and event listeners.
 You can create these classes manually, or with